tannerdolby/sass-variable-converter/README.md

 ## Usage options
 Two utilities are available:

-- `var.create()` - A sass mixin for converting a Sass variable to a CSS custom property.
+- `vars.create()` - A sass mixin for converting a Sass variable to a CSS custom property.
 Accepts a single Sass variable as input or multiple comma separated Sass variables.
-- `var.use()` - A sass function for returning the custom property.
+- `vars.use()` - A sass function for returning the custom property.
 Accepts two arguments: a single Sass variable, and an optional second argument for a custom fallback value.

 ## Contributing